 On June 10th, I posted about painter Debbie Vinograd, Julia’s younger sister.
 Today – Julia.

-Vinograd was born in 1943 in West Virginia.
+Vinograd was born in 1943 in Berkeley.
 With her parents she moved to England and then Berkeley, and then southern California.
 In England she caught polio, which to this day affects her legs.
 She got her BA at Berkeley and her MFA at Iowa where she was part of the Iowa Writers Workshop.
 And then it was back to Berkeley.